nk243547/simple_shell/README.md

 0x16.
 C - Simple Shell

-ALX Group Project by Nelson and Brenda
+ALX Group Project by Nelson Kiptanui and Brenda Kendi

 A simple UNIX command interpreter written as part of the low-level programming and algorithm track at Holberton School.